CryptoSingh1337/maven-plugin/README.md

 ```

 ## Usage
-To use a plugin in your Maven project, add the following configuration to your `pom.xml`
+To use a plugin in your Maven project, add the following configuration in `pom.xml`
 ```xml
 <plugin>
     <groupId>pro.saransh</groupId>